Pagnarith-Pit/PhD-Thesis-/Chapter2/README.md

 #### **Why This Is Important**

-Your conceptual model assumes that factors like AI proficiency, usage style, and perceived outcomes are related.
+The conceptual model constructed assumes that factors like AI proficiency, usage style, and perceived outcomes are related.
 Correlations show:

 * Whether relationships exist
 * Whether these relationships are positive or negative